• Skip to primary navigation

 Reusing brine to make refrigerator pickles

-Published: May 26, 2023 by Susan Moncrieff · This post may contain affiliate links · 2 Comments
+Published: Jul 13, 2023 · Modified: Sep 28, 2023 by Susan Moncrieff · This post may contain affiliate links · 2 Comments

-Jump to Recipe
+Jump to Recipe Print Recipe

-cucumber spears in a jar to make refrigerator pickles this to Pinterest
+cucumber spears in a jar to make refrigerator pickles

 I think of these as making a mix of marinated and pickled pickles or cucumbers.
-These are super easy to make, use up excess cucumbers you have (yes you can use full-sized ones, plus you get to reuse a jar full of delicious pickle brine)!
+These are super easy to make; use up excess cucumbers you have (yes, you can use full-sized ones, plus you get to reuse a jar full of delicious pickle brine)!
 We also enjoy marinated cauliflower.

 Table of contents